HariHebb/Practical-Application-Mod-5/README.md

 ![image](https://github.com/user-attachments/assets/8c22326d-42e8-4efc-87f7-6584fecbef19)

 ### 2.9.2: Answer to the question : What proportion of bar coupons were accepted?
-Answer: Approximately 41 % of the coupons are accepted
+Answer: Approximately 41 % of the bar coupons are accepted
 ![image](https://github.com/user-attachments/assets/61c4c7e1-7b52-4834-9345-62824af1da67)

 ### 2.9.3: Compare the acceptance rate between those who went to a bar 3 or fewer times a month to those who went more.